It stings when your child says they don’t love you, doesn’t it? I’ve got 3 parenting tips for dealing with “I don’t love you!”

 Do you just accept when your child says they don’t love you?
 I, personally don’t see that as a completely healthy way to handle those words.

-How To Deal When Your Child Says They Don’t Love You…
+What Do You Do When Your Child Says They Don’t Love You?

 1. Remind Them Not To Hurt Others Feelings